bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 end
 ```

 The error message you get now is different.
-It is because you have not defined the add method.
+This is because you have not defined the add method.
 Add the method to the class :

 ```ruby
 class Calculator